TeamHypersomnia/Hypersomnia/README.md

 cmake ..
 ```

-If you are on Windows, resultant .sln and .vcxproj files should appear in the build/ directory.
+If you are on Windows, resultant .sln and .vcxproj files should appear in the ```build/``` directory.
-Open Hypersomnia.sln file, select **Release** configuration and hit **F7** to build.
+Open ```Hypersomnia.sln``` file, select **Release** configuration and hit **F7** to build.

 As it currently stands, the game is known to build successfully only with Visual Studio 2017 under Win32.
-Compilers from Visual Studio 2015 do not support some of the language features I'm using.
+Compilers from Visual Studio 2015 do not support some of the C++ language features.

 # Contributing